Arousal is all about alertness

 How to support optimal arousal

 Supporting arousal will look different for each individual.
-Individuals with higher arousal will need sensory strategies to help to decrease their level of arousal.
-This will help them to focus and attend.
+Individuals with higher arousal will need sensory strategies to help to decrease their level of alertness.
 Those who are slower to respond typically need more sensations to increase their arousal.
-This helps them to understand and process the experience.
-Because this is quite complex, Kim has written another article on how to support children to regulation their arousal.
-You an read it here – Sensory regulation strategies – What are they?
+Children and adults need to contiually adjust their arousal level across the day in order to focus, attend and participate.
+There are many strategies that can be used to support this.
+Sensory strategies are one option and I explore how to use them further in this post – Sensory regulation strategies – What are they?

-If you would like specific ideas for the classroom, then this article will also be relevant Sensory Strategies and Supports for the Classroom.
+If you are a teacher and would like specific ideas for the classroom, then this article will also be relevant Sensory Strategies and Supports for the Classroom.

-Kim also covers arousal and regulation in much further depth in GriffinOT’s online training.
+I also also covers arousal and regulation in much further depth in my online trainingand my book Success with Sensory Supports.